-In that Order, dated 10 August 1998, the Senior Judge decided that the United Nations and the States parties to the Convention on the Privileges and Immunities of the United Nations (the interpretation or application of which is the source of the difference) were likely to furnish information on the question submitted to the Court.
-He fixed 7 October 1998 as the time-limit within which written statements on the question may be submitted to the Court and 6 November 1998 as the time-limit within which States and organizations having presented written statements may submit written comments on other written statements.
-The subsequent procedure has been reserved for further decision.
+In an Order dated 10 August 1998, Judge Shigeru Oda, the Senior Judge of the International Court of Justice (ICJ), decided that the United Nations and the States parties to the Convention on the Privileges and Immunities of the United Nations (the interpretation or application of which is the source of the difference) were likely to furnish information on the question submitted to the Court by ECOSOC.
+He fixed 7 October 1998 as the time-limit within which written statements on the question could be submitted to the Court.